Lynda is a small business owner and writer living in Florida.

 Wrong again, Mr. Brisbane.
 This is not a hard question, at least from the readers’ perspective.
 We don’t care about the thin-line differences between weaseling and out and out lies.
 We want journalists to limit the ability of politicians and others to make dubious statements (read falsehoods) and get away with it.
 Most of us did not understand this wasn’t the newspaper’s mission in the first place.

-Yet to be fair, inn some aspects we the readers are equally to blame.
+Yet to be fair, in some aspects, we, the readers, are equally to blame.
 How many of us read the full spectrum of sources required to have a comprehensive view of our society necessary in these ideologically-themed-news-provider days?
 Don’t most of us watch or read only those that tell us what we want to hear, ignoring the rest as “wrong” and “biased?”
 Do we question?
 Do we demand truth, or simply join the club, whichever club best reflects our prejudices and preconceptions?
 Many of us don’t want the truth, couldn’t handle it if it landed in our laps.

 Being one who does watch a wide variety of “news” programs, who searches out journals of all points of view on the net, who weighs, considers and thinks beyond what I’m spoon-fed, I have become dubious of all news.
 I am a paranoid, seeing propaganda behind every word.